I would never recommend a specific make or model of piano to anyone, but I will tell you what to think about when shopping for one…

 Because the actions of most electronic pianos are much simpler, they are less susceptible to clicks, squeaks, and stuck keys than a mechanical piano.
 Note: The weather can have a huge impact on the action of a mechanical piano, made mostly of wood that expands/contracts with changes in humidity.
 Also, pay special attention to how the keys feel as you play along the entire length of the key.
 Cheap actions become almost unplayable as you move towards the plate where the name of the piano is stamped.

-Other Features.
-In the age of microelectronics and software, electronic pianos can have many useful built-in features: a transpose button to change keys, recorder, metronome, MIDI capability, audio outputs for recording or playing through a sound system, hundreds of voices (organs, electric pianos, harpsichords, strings, synthesizers, drums, etc).
+In the age of microelectronics and software, electronic pianos can have many desirable features built-in: volume control, headphone jack, transpose button, recorder, metronome, MIDI capability, audio outputs for recording or playing through a sound system, and lots of voices (organs, electric pianos, harpsichords, strings, synthesizers, drums, etc).
 A mechanical piano has none of these features.

-Maintenance.
 Reliability and complexity are incompatible with each other.
-Mechanical pianos are far nore complicated than electronic pianos.
-Besides tuning, the hammers need to be “voiced” (softened by hand as the felt hammers become brittle over time), strings need to be replaced as they unwind or break under stress, and squeaks/clicks/stuck keys need to be addressed.
-Electronic pianos normally have none of these maintenance issues.
+Mechanical pianos are far more complicated than electronic pianos.
+Mechanical pianos required frequent and expensive tuning.
+Also, the hammers need to be “voiced” (softened by hand as the felt become hardened over time), strings need to be replaced as they unwind or break under stress, and squeaks/clicks/stuck keys need to be addressed.
+Electronic pianos require ZERO maintenance.